realityexpander/How_to_program_from_ground_up/10-FunctionalProgramming.md

          - "function literals."
        - ### All these mean "functions!"

+    - ## ⚠️ WORD OVER-DEFINITION ALERT!
-    - ## SEE WHAT I MEAN WITH ALL THE NAMES FOR THE SAME THING?
+      > SEE WHAT I MEAN WITH ALL THE NAMES FOR THE SAME THING?
-      - ### ATTENTION COMPUTER SCIENCE PEOPLE
+      - ### 🛑 ATTENTION COMPUTER SCIENCE PEOPLE:
-      - ### Please stop with all the names for the same old stuff!!!!!
+        ### 🤨 Please stop with all the names for the same exact stuff!!!!!
+I know you gotta make sales, but come on!

 ## Immutability & No Side Effects <a name="immutability-no-side-effects"></a>
 ###### immutability-no-side-effects
   - Mutability means something can be changed, and immutability means it cannot be changed once it's created.